-In conventional IT infrastructure, data centers usually consist of many hardware pieces including desktop machines connected to a particular networks via remote servers.
-These servers are usually installed on premises, and provide all users, who are using that hardware, an access to their business data as well as applications.
-Purchase of extra hardware is needed and it is also mandatory to upgrade for scaling up data storage along with additional services for supporting increased number of users.
+In traditional IT infrastructure, data centers usually consist of many hardware pieces, including desktop machines connected to particular networks via remote servers.
+These servers are typically installed on-premises and provide access to their business data as well as applications.
+The purchase of extra hardware is needed, and it is also mandatory to upgrade for scaling up data storage along with additional services for supporting an increased number of users.

 - Scalability: Cloud virtual spaces have unlimited storage capacity and more & better server resources.
 Cloud servers usually can scale up/down as per the levels of website traffic.
 With conventional IT models, only those resources are used, which are already available.
 If any business runs out of storage capacity, the sole solution remaining is to buy another server.
-For hiring more employees, additional software licenses have to be paid for and to have them uploaded manually on office hardware can be a costly affair, especially for growing businesses.
+For hiring more employees, additional software licenses have to be paid for, and to have them uploaded manually on office hardware can be a costly affair, especially for growing businesses.

-In cloud computing, data is saved externally, which seems less secure.
-Also, with free access to data by anyone anywhere, wherever net connection is available, again causes data leakage threats.
-With traditional models on the other hand, business owners are only responsible for the data protection of their organizational data, but at the end of the day, that’s not scalable and cost-efficient.
-So, cloud is a better option, if the only aspect of cloud security is taken care of by enterprises, which is possible to deploy CASB solutions, which go hand-in-hand with cloud providers.
-Thus, CASB solutions hold a great importance in this corporate perimeter, providing this necessary cloud security assurance, thus filling any such gaps in the systems running on cloud models.
+So, when it comes to cloud computing vs. traditional IT infrastructure models, the cloud is the better option, if the only aspect of cloud security is taken care of by enterprises, which is possible to deploy CASB solutions, which go hand-in-hand with cloud providers.
+Thus, CASB solutions hold great importance in this corporate perimeter, providing this necessary cloud security assurance, thus filling any such gaps in the systems running on cloud models.